zopefoundation/ZODB/documentation/guide/writing-persistent-objects.rst

 Changed
    When a saved object is updated, it enters the *changed* state to indicate that there are changes that need to be committed.
+It remains in this state until either:

+   - The current transaction committed, and the object transitions to the saved state, or

+   - The current transitions is aborted, and the object transitions to the ghost state.

 .. _ghost-label: